What Happens If you Don’t Save for Retirement

 5. Leverage What you Can

-When you go into retirement without savings or little money saved, then you need to figure out ways to find extra money on what you already have.
+When you retire without savings or little money saved, then you need to figure out ways to find extra money on what you already have.
 There are many ways you can do this.

 You just need to start getting creative.
 Also, you need to figure out your threshold for risk.